kcotias/angular-calculator/README.md

 # Angular Calculator

-Just a simple calculator built using Angular
+Just a simple calculator built using Angular - WORK IN PROGRESS YET

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1.